PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 #### Radiated Connections:
 - A wireless connection that is either point to point, or Multipoint.
 Also considered a **Broadcast** connection.

+> UNICAST - One recipeent
+> MULTICAST - Two or more Recipeents
+> BROADCAST - All Recipeents

 ### Physical Bus Topology:

 <p align="center">